dawidhermann/flow-conductor/SECURITY.md

 ## License

-This security policy is part of the request-orchestrator project and is subject to the same license terms.
+This security policy is part of the flow-conductor project and is subject to the same license terms.